blixxurd/enchanted-scroll/readme.md

 Enchanted Scroll is a powerful PDF generator that transforms your HTML templates into mesmerizing and enchanting ~scrolls~ PDF files.
 With Enchanted Scroll, you can effortlessly convert your beautifully designed HTML templates into PDF format, ready to be shared, printed, or displayed in all their magical glory.

+*Note:* This is not intended for use on the client.
+This project is specifically built and optimized for NodeJS server applications.

 ## ✨ Features

 - **HTML to PDF Conversion**: Enchanted Scroll enables you to convert HTML templates into PDF documents.